937447974/SwiftLearn/README.md

 # Message

+**MessageUI**

-**MessageUI**：Create a view-controller-based user interface for composing email messages.
+Create a view-controller-based user interface for composing email messages.
 Use it in cases where you want the user to be able to create email messages without leaving your application.

 # Contact

 Contacts And ContactsUI

+**Contacts**

-1. **Contacts**：Use the Contacts framework to gain access to the centralized database for storing a user's contacts.
+Use the Contacts framework to gain access to the centralized database for storing a user's contacts.
 The database is used by apps such as Mail and Messages to present information about known and unknown persons.

+**ContactsUI**

-2. **ContactsUI**：Use the Contacts UI framework to display the data contained in the Contacts database.
+Use the Contacts UI framework to display the data contained in the Contacts database.
 This framework provides a graphical interface to gain access to users' contacts.

 # YJImageIO

+**ImageIO**

-**ImageIO**：Read and write most image file formats with the Image I/O framework.
+Read and write most image file formats with the Image I/O framework.
 This C-based framework also supports color management and access to image metadata.

+# YJSafariServices

+**SafariServices**

+Enable web-based views and services in your app with the Safari Services framework.